cloudwalking/Hermes/readme.markdown

 This is the source code for shoes we brought to Burning Man 2013.
 Here they are in action: http://www.youtube.com/watch?v=sKvZDpVvEeQ

-The shoes lasted 25-30 before needing repairs to the LED strips.
+The shoes lasted 25-30 hours of walking before needing repairs to the LED strips.
+This is due to the LED strip flexing with each step.
 The arduino + accelerometer worked flawlessly for 6 nights in a row.
 A single 1300 mAh 3.7v lipo battery powers a single shoe for ~25 hours.

 ---